The following patent was granted by

 taking.

-After the digital photo has been taken, the visitor
+After the digital photo has been taken, the

-the personal validation process.
+are part of the personal validation process.

-The date and time of the transaction, as well as the
+date and time of the transaction, as well as the

 identification number of the Visitor-Visa Kiosk 1 is